Request Translations

 • We accept editable PDFs, Google Suite Documents (like Google Slides, Google Docs or Google Sheets) and Microsoft formats (like Word, PPT and Excel).

-• We do not accept scanned copies.
+• We do not accept scanned copies (except for out-of-country transcripts).

 • We do not have the in-house resources for elaborate formatting or desktop publishing work.